 Open Configuration Manager Console.
 Go to Asset and Compliance -> Compliance Settings -> Configuration Items -> click ‘Create Configuration Item‘

-- Provide name of CI and select option below and click ‘Next‘.
+Provide the name of CI, select the option below, and click ‘Next’.

-- Provide settings Name and select settings type according to the requirement.
-Here I’m going to check the version of the OS through WQL, so I have selected ‘WQL Query‘ as below.
+Provide the settings Name and select the settings type according to the requirement.
+Here, I’m going to check the OS version through WQL, so I have selected ‘WQL Query‘ as below.

-- Click on ‘Compliance Rules‘ tab and press New to create new rule.
-You can also create compliance rules as next step as well.
+Click on the ‘Compliance Rules‘ tab and press New to create a new rule.
+You can also create compliance rules as the next step as well.

 NOTE: You can add a custom PowerShell script to remediate if the CI is non-compliant and can generate the noncompliance report as well by selecting ‘Remediate noncompliant rules when supported‘ & ‘Report noncompliance if this setting instance is not found.
-In this scenario, I’m using a simple WQL query to detect the OS version.
+I’m using a simple WQL query to detect the OS version in this scenario.

 How to create Configuration Baselines

-Now, in this section we will learn how to create ConfigMgr Configuration Baseline.
+This section will teach us how to create a ConfigMgr Configuration Baseline.

-- Select the configuration items you created and press ‘Add‘ -> ‘Ok‘.
+Select your configuration items and press ‘Add‘ -> ‘Ok‘.

 How to deploy Configuration Baselines

-- Click on ‘Browse‘ to select the collection for deployment.
-Also you can customize the schedule time as per requirement.
+Click on ‘Browse‘ to select the collection for deployment.
+Also, you can customize the scheduled time as per requirement.

 Click ‘Ok‘ to finalize.

-You can see reporting of CB in another blog post.
+You can see CB’s reporting in another blog post.